iaeiou/blue-plankton-2/content/posts/vitamin-d-covid-19.md

 ## We're at a frontier

-Yes, everyone knows that correlation is not causation.
-And COVID-19 is a new disease; we're at a frontier of understanding, pushing our way forward month by month.
+Correlation is not causation.
+COVID-19 is a new disease; we're at a frontier of understanding, pushing our way forward month by month.
 So we can't expect perfect answers at this juncture.

 That's exactly why we need to pay attention to the medical research that we do have.

 ## Summary

-A bottle of vitamin D3 is an awfully cheap bet on emergent research.
+A bottle of vitamin D3 is an awfully cheap bet on nascent research.
 As long as you don't take too much of it, research shows that it can only benefit your health in a number of ways.

 For me, it's been part of my daily regimen for years.
 (I take it with <a href="https://www.amazon.com/Spectrum-capsule-Soy-free-Capsules-InnovixLabs/dp/B00T8NROWM/" target="blank"> vitamin K2</a>.)